Assess a patient's need for pain control

 These short, animated videos can be shown to patients during a clinic visit.

-Current assessment tools can obtain a more complete picture of patient pain by assessing functional status and emotional well-being.
-A scale developed by the Department of Defense and Department of Veterans Affairs called the Defense and Veterans Pain Rating Scale (DVPRS) is an enhanced version of the original 0 to 10 pain scale that includes components of functional status, mood, stress, sleep, and activity level.
+Current assessment tools can obtain a more complete picture of patient pain by assessing the patient's functional status and emotional well-being.
+A scale developed by the Department of Defense and Department of Veterans Affairs, the Defense and Veterans Pain Rating Scale (DVPRS), is an enhanced version of the original 0-to-10 pain scale that includes components of functional status, mood, stress, sleep, and activity level.
 A provider-focused video further explaining this pain scale can be found here.
 Another tool is the PEG scale for pain assessment and follow-up.

 Using a pain assessment tool at every visit will take time.
 How can I include this in each visit?

-Several systematic approaches can help the team routinely identify patients in need of pain assessment.
+Several systematic approaches can help the team efficiently perform pain assessments when necessary.

-Banners in the EHR can be used to highlight to physicians and staff that a patient is receiving an opioid analgesic, and signal to rooming staff to provide a pain assessment questionnaire.
+Banners in the EHR can be used to highlight to physicians and other team members that a patient is receiving an opioid analgesic, and signal to rooming staff to provide a pain assessment questionnaire.

-Rooming staff can be empowered to identify chronic opioid prescriptions during medication reconciliation, triggering an automatic pain assessment questionnaire.
+The rooming team can be empowered to identify long-term opioid prescriptions during medication reconciliation, triggering an automatic pain assessment questionnaire.

-List “Chronic Pain Disorder” on the problem list.
-This, too, can be a flag for the rooming staff to provide the pain assessment questionnaire.
+List “chronic pain” or “chronic pain disorder” on the problem list.
+If present, this, too, can be a flag for the rooming team to provide the pain assessment questionnaire.

 A separate visit type can be created for patients with chronic pain who are being treated with opioids, and pain assessment can be included as a routine part of the rooming protocol.
-During pre-visit planning, these patients can be identified and asked to complete a pain assessment questionnaire upon check-in.
+These patients can be identified during pre-visit planning and asked to complete a pain assessment questionnaire upon check-in.

-For patients on chronic opioid therapy, how can I assess their risk of opioid use disorder (OUD)?
+For patients on long-term opioid therapy, how can I assess their risk of opioid use disorder (OUD)?

 Every patient prescribed opioids should be assessed for risk of opioid misuse before initiating treatment.
-The Opioid Risk Tool (ORT) takes less than one minute to administer and can be helpful in identifying patients with higher risk for developing OUD.
+The Opioid Risk Tool (ORT) takes less than one minute to administer and can help identify patients at higher risk for developing OUD.

-The level and frequency of opioid monitoring depends on the patient's initial risk evaluation.
+The level and frequency of opioid monitoring depend on the patient's initial risk evaluation.
 Ongoing evaluation also helps determine whether the benefits of treatment outweigh the risks.

-Note: While outside the scope of this module, naloxone co-prescribing should be considered for patients who are at an increased risk of respiratory depression.
+Note: While outside the scope of this toolkit, naloxone coprescribing should be considered for patients at an increased risk of respiratory depression.
 Further information can be found here.

 Should I screen for depression in patients with chronic pain?

 Yes.
-Available evidence suggests that 50 to 80 percent of patients with chronic pain also suffer from depression.15,16 Depression can exacerbate pain, which is why antidepressants are often effective for chronic pain treatment.
-Compared with patients without depression, patients with pain and depression have significantly poorer quality of life, greater somatic symptom severity, a higher prevalence of panic disorder, and a six-fold higher prevalence of anxiety disorders.
-These patients also have a poorer adherence to treatment, worse satisfaction with treatment, higher likelihood of relapse and less chance for functional improvement.
+Available evidence suggests that 50% to 80% of patients with chronic pain also suffer from depression.19,20 Depression can exacerbate pain, which is why antidepressants are often effective for chronic pain treatment.
+Compared with patients without depression, patients with pain and depression have significantly poorer quality of life, greater somatic symptom severity, a higher prevalence of panic disorder, and a 6-fold higher prevalence of anxiety disorders.
+These patients also have poorer adherence to treatment, worse satisfaction with treatment, higher likelihood of relapse, and less chance for functional improvement.

-For these reasons, it is important that any patient on long-term opioid therapy be screened regularly for depression and, if present, treated appropriately.
-The PHQ-2, followed by a PHQ-9 if positive, is a good instrument to use for depression screening.
+For these reasons, any patient on long-term opioid therapy should be screened regularly for depression and, if present, treated appropriately.
+The PHQ-2, followed by a PHQ-9 if positive, are good instruments to use for depression screening.
 The GAD-2 or GAD-7 are good screening instruments for anxiety.